mlnotes2718/dbt-practice/DBT_Notes.md

 - **Please note that this error happens when you are creating a new profile for an existing project.**
 - **Important to note that profile name and project name can be different.
 In auto initialization, all will be the same.**
-- **You need different profile name when you need to create 2 different profiles connected to 2 different data warehouse or database using the same dbt project.**
+- **You need different profile names when you need to create 2 different profiles connected to 2 different data warehouse or database using the same dbt project.**

 The troubleshooting process should be as follows:
 1. Check the conda or Python environment
-2. Check if `dbt_project.yml` is there.
+2. Check if `dbt_project.yml` is at the location where you run `dbt debug`.
 3. Check if `profiles.yml` is at the project folder or default location.
 4. Make sure the correct profile name is setup in `dbt_project.yml` and `profiles.yml`.

-### Connecting Existing DBT Project with New Profile
+### Connecting Existing dbt Project with New Profile
 Based on our understanding of the profiles, we can copy an existing dbt project and create a new profile that could point to our data warehouse.

 ```yaml